Realms of Gold:

 William Manchester was a Wesleyan professor and a specialist in modern history.
 Many of his works were popular, especially his 3-volume study of Winston Churchill, a study that discusses not only Churchill, but also the waning of the British Empire.
 Manchester died before his Churchill work was finished, so Paul Reid wrote the third volume.

-If you want a one-volume biography of Churchill, a good choice would be Martin Gilbert’s Churchill: A Life.
-Gilbert also wrote a history of the Holocaust, a history of the 20th century, histories of the two World Wars, etc. Early in his career, Gilbert assisted Churchill’s son in writing an 8-volume biography of Churchill.
-Gilbert is known for smooth narrative rather than profound ideas.
+If you want a one-volume biography of Churchill, a good choice would be the biography by Andrew Roberts; it’s called Churchill: Walking With Destiny.
+The most detailed Churchill biography is the 8-volume work by Churchill’s son, Randolph Churchill, and Martin Gilbert.
+Gilbert also wrote a history of the Holocaust, a history of the 20th century, histories of the two World Wars, etc. Gilbert is known for smooth narrative rather than profound ideas.

 Churchill once said, “History will be kind to me for I intend to write it.”
 Churchill was a prolific writer, from his early days as a war correspondent until the end of his long life.
 My Early Life deals with his adventures in far-flung corners of the Empire.
 Marlborough: His Life and Times is a 4-volume study of his ancestor, John Churchill, Duke of Marlborough.
 When World War I ended, Churchill wrote a 6-volume history of it, and later he wrote a 6-volume history of World War II.
 His last major work was a 4-volume history of the English-speaking peoples.
 Never a great stylist, his style became rougher when he began dictating his books.